danlidennydeng/Sahand-MERN-Blog/README.md

 If all posts exactly equal to 9, you still got the "show more". tried <= 9, It worked when it is exactly 9, but if you have more than 9, then "show more" does not show.

 ========================================================

-After admin deletes a user, the deleted user is still there until you hit fresh button.